| tadyatha om gate gate paragate parasamgate bodhi svaha

 Good simple techniques are available through A Course in Miracles (which you know so well) also Louise Hay's You Can Heal Your Life * same material, presented through Louise's personality.
 The basic instructions for forgiveness are available in the great scriptures of all world religions.

-I personally like the way Louise Hay sets up the forgiveness act.
+The way that Louise Hay sets up the forgiveness act is easy to follow and recommended.
 The mentality can get involved in the first step, what to forgive that disappointing person 'for'.

 E.g., I forgive you Dad for not being ... emotionally available, sincere, able to put children before ego, able to put children before career, wise, sincere, compassionate, humane, ... etc.